xpack/web-jekyll/pages/install.md

 6.9.0
 ```

-It is recommended to update it to the latest version.
+It is recommended to update it to the latest version, preferably without
+administrative rights, as described below.

 ### Default (with administrative rights)